-Our Regional Parks and Open Spaces Help Us During and After the Fires
+Our Regional Parks and Open Spaces Helped Us During and After the Fires

 Planning for the Future

 We are committed to seeing our Regional Parks play a vital role in the health, safety and economy of our county for decades to come.
-Residents love their parks – now as we recover, we know we can work together to improve our entire Sonoma County parks network for all to enjoy.
+Residents love their parks.
+Now, as we recover, we know we can work together to improve the entire Sonoma County parks network.